brendan-ch/bear-notes-mcp/docs/api-reference.md

 # API Reference

-Complete reference for all 30 Bear MCP Server tools.
+Complete reference for all Bear MCP Server tools.

+## 🚨 **IMPORTANT: READ-ONLY MODE**

+**⚠️ Write operations are currently DISABLED to prevent iCloud sync conflicts.**

+This server is now **READ-ONLY** for safety.
+All write operations return an error message directing users to use Bear's native interface.

 ## 📖 Read Operations (26 tools)